Shabir Isoufi: International career

 He made three appearances for the Netherlands at the 2009 FIFA U-17 World Cup.

 He earned seven caps for the Afghanistan senior team in 2015, scoring once.

 International goals

 Coaching career

 Isoufi graduated with his UEFA B diploma on 22 May 2018.
 After gaining his diploma, Isoufi was appointed as the assistant coach of the Afghan national football team.

 Personal life

-In 2011, Isoufi was the highest paid athlete from Afghanistan with an annual salary of $80,000 (USD).
+In 2011, Isoufi was the highest paid athlete from Afghanistan with an annual salary of US $80,000.